How to Use Free Fonts Legally Without Breaking Copyright Laws

 Practical Steps for Using Any Free Font Safely

-Alright, so how do you actually navigate all this without getting into trouble?
+So how do you navigate all this without getting into trouble?

 It all starts with where you're getting your fonts.

 You should always download them from trusted, reputable sources.
-Like sources such as CrowdSpring and Extensis warn, a lot of shady third-party sites will bundle up paid fonts and just label them "free," which is basically software piracy.
+As sources such as CrowdSpring and Extensis warn, many shady third-party sites will bundle paid fonts and just label them "free," which is essentially software piracy.

-Your safest bet is to stick with official foundry websites or well-known distributors like Google Fonts when you're looking for a great police de site web (website font) that's actually legit.
+Your safest bet is to stick with official foundry websites or well-known distributors like Google Fonts when you're looking for a great police de site web (website font) that's actually legitimate.

 Once you've found a font, the most important step is to read the End User License Agreement (EULA).
 Yes, it's often a long, dry document, but it's the only place you'll find the definitive rules.

 Keep an eye out for specific clauses that talk about "commercial use," "web use," or "embedding."
-If the license seems vague or doesn't spell out that you can use it the way you want to, you have to assume it's not allowed.
+If the license seems vague or doesn't clearly state that you can use it the way you want to, you have to assume it's not allowed.
 You can't afford to guess when it comes to copyright and typography law.

 This is a non-negotiable part of the process for every single font you use.